UekiYukino/Coursera_PythonAutomation/README.md

 # Coursera_PythonAutomation
-This repository stored Python scripts for Python for Automation course activity on Coursera
+This repository stored Python scripts for the `Google Automation with Python` course activities on Coursera